 We wish them well.

 Centaur’s minimum initial investment is $1,500.
+The fund is available for purchase through 31 brokerages, including major platforms such as ETrade, Fidelity, JPMorgan, Schwab, T. Rowe Price, TD Ameritrade, and Vanguard.
 A proxy statement being sent to shareholders to approve the new investment advisory agreement also caps the fund’s normal expenses at 1.50% of assets, down from 1.95% currently.
 The proxy closes at the end of February 2019.
 The fund’s website remains a work in progress.